Aaron Titus: Awards and recognition

-In the autumns of 2001 and 2011, Titus was awarded the "Best Pedagogical Paper" award by the AAPT.
-In 2009, Titus received the "Evening Degree Program Outstanding Faculty Member" award from HPU.
-In May 2011, Titus received the "Meredith Clark Slane Distinguished Teaching Service Award" from HPU in recognition of teaching excellence, the highest award for distinguished teaching at the school.
-In the winter of 2019, Titus received the "Homer L. Dodge Citation for Distinguished Service" from the AAPT for exceptional contributions to the association.
-In October 2019, Titus was one of eighteen members of the Open Source Physics Team which won the "2020 Excellence in Physics Education Award" from the American Physical Society for continued commitment to computational physics education.
-In April 2025, Titus received the "Outstanding Teacher Award" from NCSU in recognition of teaching excellence at all levels, and as a recipient, also became a member of the "Academy of Outstanding Teachers" at the university.
+Titus has also received awards from schools he's taught at, namely HPU and NCSU.
+He received the "Evening Degree Program Outstanding Faculty Member" award from HPU in 2009, and the "Meredith Clark Slane Distinguished Teaching-Service Award" from HPU in 2011 in recognition of teaching excellence, the highest award for distinguished teaching at the school.
+Titus also received the "Outstanding Teacher Award" from NCSU in 2025 in recognition of teaching excellence, and as a recipient, also became a member of the "Academy of Outstanding Teachers" at the university.